Qualification type: GCSE

 Course code: 8300

 Contact: Mr White – email@example.com

-What will I study?
+What will be studied?

 • geometry and measures

-- statistics and probability
+• statistics and probability

-- ratio and proportion
+• ratio and proportion

+This is a linear course, which means that all of the examinations are taken at the end of the course and any part of the specification can be tested on any paper.
+The specification is designed to be holistic with a clear structure, and to encourage and motivate students.
+The final examination is taken at either a higher or foundation tier, the grades available for the two tiers are 4-9 and 1-5 respectively.
 The examination requires students to develop their mathematical knowledge in these areas and use their knowledge and understanding to make connections between mathematical concepts.
 The examination will also require the students to apply the functional elements of mathematics in everyday and real-life situations.